 The CPM Server is a Linux based virtual appliance.
 It uses AWS APIs to access your AWS account.
-It allows managing snapshots of EBS volumes, RDS instances and clusters and Redshift clusters.
+It allows managing snapshots of EBS volumes, RDS instances and clusters, Redshift clusters, and DynamoDB tables.
 Except in cases where the user chooses to install our Thin Backup Agent for Windows Servers, CPM does not directly access your instances.
 Access is performed by the agent, or by a script that the user provides, which performs application quiescence.